usnistgov/dioptra/docs/source/how-to/essential-workflows/running-jobs.rst

 Running Jobs
 ========================

-This how-to explains how to run :ref:`Jobs <jobs-explanation>` in Dioptra.
+This how-to explains how to run :ref:`Jobs <explanation-experiments-and-jobs>` in Dioptra.

 Prerequisites
 -------------